zhuweix/methylFracAnalyzer/README.md

 Location of CENPA regions: resource/cenpA_location.csv

-### ChromHMM States
+### Histone Marks and ChromHMM States

-The ChromHMM states are predicted by ChromHMM software[6].
-We aligned the raw ChIP-seq data to T2T v1.1 assembly and used the ChromHMM software to predict 15 ChromHMM states.
+We aligned the raw ChIP-seq data to T2T v1.1 assembly using [chip-seq-pipeline2](https://github.com/ENCODE-DCC/chip-seq-pipeline2) and predicted optimal and conservative peaks for Histone Marks.
+We used the ChromHMM software to predict 15 ChromHMM states based on the aligned BAM files [6].
 The states are renamed based on the combination the histone marks and enrichment in genomic locations in a similar fashion with Ernst et al [6].
-The GEO accession number of ChIP-seq data is GSE85158 and GSE190161 for MCF7 and GSE85158 for MCF10A [7, 8].
+The GEO accession number of ChIP-seq data is GSE85158 for MCF7 and MCF10A [7].

-List of used annotation files:
+Optimal peaks for Histone Marks:

+MCF7: resource/MCF7_HistoneMark.optimal.csv.gz

+MCF10: resource/MCF10_HistoneMark.optimal.csv.gz

+Conservative peaks for Histone Marks:

+MCF7: resource/MCF7_HistoneMark.conservative.csv.gz

+MCF10: resource/MCF10_HistoneMark.conservative.csv.gz

+ChromHMM states:

 MCF7: resource/MCF7_ChromHMM.t2t.csv.gz

 MCf10A: resource/MCF10_ChromHMM.t2t.csv.gz

 ### MNase-seq data
 The MNase-seq data are used to plot the nucleosome phasing relative to CTCF sites and TSS of protein-coding genes.
 The MNase-seq data are available in GEO (TBD).
 The MNase-seq data were aligned to Hg38 genome and the single nucleosome fragments were filtered be size=120 to 180 bp.
 The nucleosome dyads were counted by the center of the fragments.
 For each gene transcript specified in the [Protein-coding genes](#protein-coding-genes) section, the nucleosome dyads in +/- 2010 bp of the TSS were counted, and the dyad count were normalized by the average dyad count in the flanking regions.
 The average dyad count of the active and inactive genes were further smoothed in 21-bp windows using moving average.
 The smoothed dyad count relative to CTCF sites were also calculated in the samilar way.
 MCF10A and MCF7 cells were similar cell lines and we currently also used the MNase data in MCF7 to show the nucleosome phasing in MCF10A cells as well.